Ante Rebić: 2021–22: injuries

 On 12 September 2021, he assisted on both goals in a 2–0 victory over Lazio.
 Three days later, Rebić made his Champions League debut in a 3–2 defeat to Liverpool, scoring Milan's first goal.

-On 19 September, he scored the equalizer against Juventus in a 1-1 draw, his 3rd overall league goal against Juventus.
+On 19 September, he scored the equalizer against Juventus in a 1–1 draw, his 3rd overall league goal against Juventus.

 On 24 November it was reported that Rebic was injured in the training and expected to be out for a month.
 However he was not back on the pitch again until 9 January 2022 against Venezia.

-On 19 February, he scored the equalizer in away game against Salernitana, which ended 2-2, a powerful shot from 25 yards, it was his first goal in 5 months.
+On 19 February, he scored the equalizer in away game against Salernitana, which ended 2–2, a powerful shot from 25 yards, it was his first goal in 5 months.

+Beşiktaş

+On 31 July 2023, Rebić signed a two-year contract with Süper Lig club Beşiktaş.
+On 31 July 2024, it was announced that Rebić's contract had been terminated.

+Lecce

+On 26 August 2024, Rebić returned to Italy and signed for Serie A club Lecce.
+He scored his first goal for Lecce with a last minute, stoppage time goal to draw with Juventus on 1 December 2024.

+Hajduk Split

+On 1 August 2025, Rebić signed with Hajduk Split for one season.